rosiexiu/Bullseye/README.md

 8. Click the red **MANUAL** in the **Operation Monitoring** to make it green **Automation**, and then click **Reset** to wait for the red light above the equipment to go out.

+### How to Shutdown

+1. Click the **X** button in the navigation bar at the top right to exit the software.

+2. Turn off the power of the host from the start, and press the power button of the monitor to turn off the power.

+3. Push the valve outward to close the air pressure.

+4. Press the emergency stop button on the front of the chassis to turn off the power of the equipment.

+5. Turn the emergency stop switch on the left side of the chassis 90 degrees anticlockwise to turn off the main power supply of the equipment.
+When there is a powder, the power-off time should not exceed 30 minutes.

+## Video Demonstration

 [![Seira-5 Demonstration](https://res.cloudinary.com/marcomontalbano/image/upload/v1586972262/video_to_markdown/images/youtube--PBjU6Q8gqEs-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/PBjU6Q8gqEs "Seira-5 Demonstration")